top of page

 Ryan Burns

-Questions to Ask an I‑CBT Therapist Before You Start OCD Treatment
+Questions to Ask an I-CBT Therapist Before Starting OCD Care

 If you’re searching for an ICBT therapist for OCD, this guide gives you smart, compassionate questions to ask about training, approach, safety, pacing, and telehealth—so you can choose care that fits your needs and values.
 Use it to compare options and know what “good” looks like before your first session.